The Feast Hooks allows you to add content at key locations in a theme, similar to Reusable Blocks.

 The default priority on hooks is 10.

-Setting a priority below 10 will display content above actions registered on 10
+Setting a priority lower than 10 will display content above actions registered on 10.

-Setting a priority above 10 will display content below actions registered on 10.
+Setting a priority higher than 10 will display content below actions registered on 10.

 Issues